 Most of the car’s functions are controlled using a 10.1-inch colour screen mounted in the dash, which was the most noticeable upgrade for the facelift.
-Audi has ditched its a rotary knob in the centre console in favour of a touchscreen but it can be slightly laggy.
+Audi has ditched its rotary knob in the centre console in favour of a touchscreen, but it can be slightly laggy.
 The dial was also quite handy to use while you were driving, as it didn’t require you to take your eyes off the road as much as when prodding at a screen.
 This system is clear and easy to use, with all the various menus being laid out logically.

 Audi’s Virtual Cockpit replaces the traditional instrument dials with a TFT screen that can be customised a number of different ways and is now clearer than ever.
 This includes having the satellite navigation map taking up the majority of the screen, with smaller dials for the speedometer and rev counter at either side.
 This function is controlled via the car's menu, rather than by choosing a driving mode like in some models.

-Like the saloon, the A4 Avant comes in five trim levels: Technik, Sport Edition, S line and Black Edition.
+Like the saloon, the A4 Avant comes in four trim levels: Technik, Sport Edition, S line and Black Edition.
 The previous range-topper, Vorsprung, is now only offered on S4 and RS4 models.

-The entry-level Tecnnik trim comes well-equipped with LED headlights and daytime running lights, LED tail lights, 17-inch alloy wheels and LED tail lights.
-It also gets Audi’s advanced parking system, a rear-view camera, three-zone climate control, sat nav, and Audi’s virtual cockpit digital instrument cluster.
-DAB radio and USB smartphone connectivity for Apple Carplay and Android Auto also feature.
+The entry-level Technik trim comes well-equipped with LED headlights and daytime running lights, LED tail lights, 17-inch alloy wheels and sat nav.
+It also gets Audi’s advanced parking system, a rear-view camera, three-zone climate control and Audi’s Virtual Cockpit digital instrument cluster.
+DAB radio and USB smartphone connectivity for Apple Carplay and Android Auto feature too.
 Other standard equipment includes voice control for the media system and front and rear parking sensors.